TryItOnline/cixl/README.md

 ```

 ### Time
-Cixl provides a single concept to represent points in time and durations, with nanosecond precision.
+Cixl provides a single concept to represent points in time and intervals.
 Internally; time is represented as an absolute, zero-based number of months and nanoseconds.
+The representation is key to providing dual semantics, since it allows remembering enough information to give sensible answers.

 Times may be queried for absolute and relative field values;